One Threat We’re Confident Of With The Two Latest Tropical Systems | Weather.com

 Wave Height Forecast

-With 'Imelda' so close to the U.S. as well as Humberto a bit farther out to sea, days of onshore winds are likely up and down the Eastern Seaboard, generating large-scale high surf, dangerous rip currents and high tide coastal flooding from Florida to New England next week.
+With Imelda passing close to the U.S. as well as Humberto a bit farther out to sea, days of onshore winds are likely up and down the Eastern Seaboard, generating large-scale high surf, dangerous rip currents and high tide coastal flooding from Florida to New England next week.

-In the earlier half of next week, these impacts will mostly be felt from Florida to the Carolinas, but by the later half of the week they will extend northward all the way up to New England, and they're likely to linger for many days.
+In the first half of this week, these impacts will mostly be felt from Florida to the Carolinas, but by the latter half of the week, they will extend northward all the way up to New England, and they're likely to linger for many days.

 Again, regardless of the strength of these storms or where they track, there will be days of dangerous surf, rip currents and coastal flooding next week along the Eastern Seaboard.